 - RGB-lit mouse and dock.

 - Scroll wheel does not have a free-scrolling mode.

 Logitech G PRO X is another one of the best gaming mice on our list of best gaming mouse under £150.
 Logitech is also known for providing high-quality keyboards, mouse, power supplies, and a number of other PC components, in addition to mice.
 The build quality of this gaming mouse is superb and is quite lightweight while its appearance is designed with gamers in mind.
 This gaming mouse is mostly for high-end players and comes with remarkable skills and beauty that will impress you.

 The precision, speed, and consistency of the gaming mouse sensor are impressive.
 PRO X SUPERLIGHT’s high precision and ultra-fine control give you entire confidence, especially during the frenetic, split-second moments of tournament play.
 The big, zero-additive PTFE feet glide smoothly, allowing for a pure, fluid connection with the game.

 It has almost all of the essential features that a gamer looks for in a gaming mouse.
 You can also use the Logitech gaming software to customise the 5 programmable buttons on this mouse to meet the needs of the game you’re playing.
-You will be able to gain a strategic advantage over your opponents during entertaining games thanks to the advanced controls provided by these buttons.
+The main cons of this gaming mouse is, that it is a bit large for small hands people otherwise It is a good choice to go with

 - Low click latency